 The Rathbone family built Yering Station on the principles of passion, integrity and quality – all of which extend to the foundations of our team.
 Meet the people behind our story, our wines and our successes.

-CEO & Winemaker
+Darren Rathbone, CEO & Winemaker

 Born in 1973, Darren’s love of wine started at home.
 Growing up in a family that enjoyed wine and food, wine was always part of the Rathbone’s family meals.
-Upon Darren’s graduation from Chemical Engineering, his father Doug Rathbone and uncle Graeme Rathbone purchased a vineyard site in the Yarra Valley.
+Upon Darren’s graduation from Chemical Engineering, his father Doug Rathbone and uncle Graeme purchased a vineyard in the Yarra Valley.
 Darren’s first job was planting vines in this vineyard, which was named in honour of their grandmother, Laura Barnes.
 It was around this point that Doug noted Darren’s enthusiasm, believing it was “too big to be a hobby, too small to be a business” in its then-current guise.
 The Rathbone Wine Group was formed soon after.
 Darren was instrumental in developing Yering Station into the iconic brand and operation that it is today.
 He worked hard in establishing the winery, vineyards, highly-awarded tourism operation and the passionate long-serving team from the ground up.

-Assistant Winemaker & Cellar Manager
+Garry Shotter, Assistant Winemaker & Cellar Manager

 One of the longest-serving employees at Yering Station, Garry joined our team in 2006.
 Affectionately referred to as the ‘backbone of our cellar’, Garry’s commitment and dedication has always been unwavering.

-Director - Food & Beverage
+Rachael Scicluna, Food & Beverage Director

 With over 20 years of experience in the hospitality industry, Rachael oversees the management of Yering Station's cellar door, restaurant and events operations.